Écu: Silver Louis or écu of 1641

-This still did not give France a coin which could compete with the thalers which were popular in Germany.
-Moreover, French coins were still made by hand, so precious metal could be illegally shaved from the edges of the coins before passing them on.
-Finally, the écu d’or was made of 23 carat gold, which was not the international standard.
+The system introduced by Henri III still did not give France a coin which could compete with the thalers which were popular in Germany.
+Moreover, French coins were still made by hand, so precious metal could be illegally shaved from the edges of the coins before passing them on, and the écu d'or was made of 23 carat gold, which was not the international standard.
 Louis XIII fixed all this.
-He installed coinage making machinery in the Paris mint and replaced the écu d’or with the Louis d'or in 1640.
-In 1641 he introduced a thaler-sized silver coin originally called a Louis d’argent, issued at 9 to a French Mark of silver, 11/12 fine (24.93 g fine silver), and valued at three livres tournois - the same value in which the écu d’or was stabilized in 1577.
+He installed coin-making machinery in the Paris mint and replaced the écu d'or with the Louis d'or in 1640.
+In 1641 he introduced a thaler-sized silver coin originally called a Louis d'argent, issued at 9 to a French Mark of silver, 11/12 fine (24.93 g fine silver), and valued at three livres tournois – the same value in which the écu d'or was stabilized in 1577.
 This new 3₶. coin also came to be called an écu.